AgentAgrimar/AgentAgrimar/README.md

 Hello, I'm Agrimar.
-I've been a programmer for a number of (mainly Source) games and mods.

-I do various gameplay, UI, backend, etc. systems programming for games and mods.
+I've been a programmer for a number of (mainly Source) games and mods; I do various gameplay, UI, backend, etc. (you name it) systems programming for everything.

 My repositories are split up into ~~categories~~ organizations: